SugarCRM <= 6.5.18 (MySugar::addDashlet) Insecure fopen() Usage Vulnerability

 • CVE Reference:

-has not yet assigned a CVE identifier for the vulnerability.
+The Common Vulnerabilities and Exposures project (cve.mitre.org) has not assigned a CVE identifier for this vulnerability.

 • Credits: